Resources and Opportunities

 Fellowship Program for research support to early career health economics researchers

-This Program will pair an early-career researcher (ECR) with an experienced researcher for support throughout a research project, over the period of a year to a maximum of 18 months.
-Support will be provided from the phase of identifying a research question and developing a proposal, through data collection and analysis, to writing up and disseminating research findings.
+This Program pairs an early-career researcher (ECR) with an experienced researcher for support throughout a research project, over the period of a year to a maximum of 18 months.
+Support is provided from the phase of identifying a research question and developing a proposal, through data collection and analysis, to writing up and disseminating research findings.
 It is a research mentoring program for early career researchers who do not currently have senior support, and is envisaged as a collaborative relationship between the research mentor and mentee.
 It is distinct from IHEA’s professional development mentoring program.
 An award of USD5,000 will be provided for each Fellowship mentee-mentor pair.

 About the Fellowship Program